PrasannaVenkatesanE/youtube-front/README.md

 # youtube-front-end
 This is a frontend prototype similar to youtube built using html and css .

-## Clone this repository
+## To run this project

-To clone this project, copy and paste the following command in your terminal:
+First clone the repository using the below command in your terminal and run the project .
 ```bash
 git clone https://github.com/username/repository.git